defenseunicorns/pepr/adr/0008-store-key-sanitization.md

 ## Context

-Issues were discovered when accepting arbitrary Keycloak client IDs and setting them into the Store without sanitization.
-For instance, IDs like `https://google.com/` failed during Store.setItem due to the `/` character, resulting in a `422` error.
+Issues were discovered when accepting arbitrary Keycloak client IDs as Store keys without sanitization.
+For instance, IDs like `https://google.com/` failed during `Store.setItem` due to the `/` character being interpreted as a path separator, resulting in a `422` error.

 ## Decision